-Refrigerators, Freezers, & Air Conditioners These items must have the freon removed by a certified technician and stickered to that effect.
-Contact local waste haulers or appliance dealers for freon removal.
+Refrigerators, Freezers, & Air Conditioners These items must have the freon/refrigerant removed by a certified technician and stickered to that effect.
+Contact local waste haulers or appliance dealers for refrigerant removal.

 Latex Paint Must have the covers removed and the paint inside must be hardened.

 For certain electronics, a fee is required to recycle.
 The fee can be paid at Kiel City Hall prior to taking the electronic to the drop site.

 *The following items do not require a fee: Laptops, keyboards & mice, cell phones, telephones, ink cartridges & toners, MP3 players & iPods, digital cameras, system consoles & handhelds (Nintendo, Sony, Microsoft), GPS systems, camcorders, satellite TV receivers, VCR & DVD players, and holiday lights.

 Unacceptable Items Oil Based Paint Contact your local county recycling center or dispose of during a Clean Sweep Program.

 Tires Contact your local auto dealer or tire dealer for the disposal of tires.

 Construction & Remodeling Debris Must dispose of demolition material at your own expense.

 Vehicle Batteries Contact your local battery dealer or waste hauler for disposal.

 Help Prevent Truck Fires